Aliases for OR51E2 Gene

 GeneCards Summary for OR51E2 Gene

 OR51E2 (Olfactory Receptor Family 51 Subfamily E Member 2) is a Protein Coding gene.
-Diseases associated with OR51E2 include Prostate Cancer.
+Diseases associated with OR51E2 include Prostate Cancer and Gnathodiaphyseal Dysplasia.
 Among its related pathways are Signaling by GPCR and Olfactory transduction.
 Gene Ontology (GO) annotations related to this gene include G protein-coupled receptor activity and steroid hormone receptor activity.
 An important paralog of this gene is OR51E1.

 UniProtKB/Swiss-Prot Summary for OR51E2 Gene